Maute Group: Resurgence

 On January 3, 2024, two army intelligence operatives were killed during an ambush in Munai while gathering informations about suspects involved in the university's bombing.
 Nine militants were killed by the military in Piagapo on January 26, 2024, during a hunting on the alleged mastermind of the Mindanao University's attack.
 The operation resulted in the killing of leader Khadafi Mimbesa, Saumay Saiden, alleged mastermind in the university's bombing, and Abdul Hadi, who assembled the device used in the attack.
 Three other militants were killed in encounters days later.
 A gunfight erupted on February 18, 2024, in Barangay Ramain, which resulted in the killing of six soldiers and three militants.
 Three other soldiers were injured.
 Two days later, the group carried out a grenade attack against a military base in Aguak, Maguindanao del Sur, wounding three soldiers.

 On February 26, three other militants were killed and three soldiers injured in Barangay Matampay during a pursuit operation against seven militants who managed to flee during the February 18 firefight.

-On March 17, 2024, ten Dawlah Islamiya gunmen carried out an ambush against the military from the 40th Infantry Battalion on the highway of Tuayan 1 in Datu Hoffer Ampatuan, Maguindanao del Sur.
+On March 17, 2024, ten Dawlah Islamiyah gunmen carried out an ambush against the military from the 40th Infantry Battalion on the highway of Tuayan 1 in Datu Hoffer Ampatuan, Maguindanao del Sur.
 Four soldiers were killed.

 Three militants were killed and a soldier was injured during a shootout in Lanao del Norte on April 13, 2024.

 On April 29, units from the 103rd Infantry Brigade engaged twelve militants led by leader Nasser Daud in a 45-minute firefight in Barangay Cadayonan in Munai, Lanao del Norte.
 Three militants were killed and two soldiers injured.
 A second encounter later erupted in Barangay Maganding, also in Munai town, during the pursuit of escaped militants, in which two more militants were killed and a soldier was injured.
 Daud escaped from the scene.

 On May 24, 2024, two militants wanted for high-profile crimes were killed during a shootout with security forces in Barangay Talcon.
 On July 20, a military vehicle was ambushed by twenty militants, resulting in a shootout in which a soldier was killed and another wounded.

-On June 3, 2025, 7 members of the Dawlah Islamiya group surrendered in the hinterlands of Upi town, Maguindanao del Norte.
+On June 3, 2025, seven members of the Dawlah Islamiyah group surrendered in the hinterlands of Upi, Maguindanao del Norte.

-On June 24, 2025, government forces arrested an alleged bomb-making expert of the Dawlah Islamiya following a clash in Sultan Kudarat, Maguindanao del Norte.
+On June 24, 2025, government forces arrested an alleged bomb-making expert of the Dawlah Islamiyah following a clash in Sultan Kudarat, Maguindanao del Norte.

+On March 8, 2026, the Dawlah Islamiyah-Hassan faction’s "emir" was killed in an encounter near Barangay Tinimbacan, Banisilan, Cotabato.

+On April 17, 2026, ten Dawlah Islamiyah militants, including a leader, are killed in a shootout during a raid in Marantao, Lanao del Sur.